aragilar/dnd-flask/data/documentation/combat.md

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.

 When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
 To be readied, a spell must have a casting time of 1 action, and holding onto the spell's magic requires concentration (explained in chapter 10).
 If your concentration is broken, the spell dissipates without taking effect.
-For example, if you are concentrating on the web spell and ready magic missile, your web spell ends, and if you take damage before you release magic missile with your reaction, your concentration might be broken.
+For example, if you are concentrating on the *web* spell and ready *magic missile*, your *web* spell ends, and if you take damage before you release *magic missile* with your reaction, your concentration might be broken.

 ### Search